Israel's Bennett loses majority after MP quits coalition

 "I tried the path of unity.
 I worked a lot for this coalition," Silman, a religious conservative who served as coalition chairperson, said in a statement.

-"Sadly, I cannot take part in harming the Jewish identity of Israel," she added.
+"Sadly, I cannot take part in harming the Jewish identity of Israel."

 "I am ending my membership of the coalition and will try to continue to talk my friends into returning home and forming a right-wing government," Silman said.